timathom/Taxonomy-Info-Architecture-Candidate-Task/README.md

 date: August 15, 2022
 ---

-# Taxonomy & Info Architecture Candidate Task
+# Taxonomy & Info Architecture Task

 ## Methodology
 1. Twenty-one sample abstracts were parsed into individual documents using an XQuery program in the [BaseX](basex.org) platform.